Fragile magnetic order in metallic quasicrystals: Magnetic order

-We further characterize the ordered state by investigating the distribution of the Edwards-Anderson order parameter, $P\left(q\right)$, Fig. \ref{fig:orderz3}(b).
-For $T>T_{N}$, the spins are fluctuating and $P\left(q\right)$ is peaked at $q=0$.
-For $T<T_{N}$, $P\left(q\right)$ peaks at a finite value $q$, indicating the gradual freezing of the spins into the ordered state.
-Interestingly, $q<1$ even at the lowest $T$ indicates that a fraction of the spins continue fluctuating to very low temperatures, thus accounting for the residual entropy.
-In our simplified model, we always detect a single peak in $P\left(q\right)$, signaling a unique ground state, up to symmetry allowed operations \citep{thiem15a,thiem15b}.
+We start by investigating the distribution of the Edwards-Anderson order parameter, $P\left(q\right)$, Fig. \ref{fig:orderz3}(b).
+This histogram is constructed considering the values of $q=\sum_{i}q_{i}/N$ for different configurations, as those of Fig. \ref{fig:qfluc}, at several Monte Carlo times $\tau$.
+For $T>T_{N}$, the spins are fluctuating and $P\left(q\right)$ is peaked at $q=0$, see also Fig. \ref{fig:qfluc}(a).
+For $T<T_{N}$, $P\left(q\right)$ peaks at $q \neq 0$, indicating the gradual freezing of the spins into the ordered state; see also Figs. \ref{fig:qfluc}(b)-(d).
+Because a fraction of the spins continue fluctuating to very low temperatures, $P\left(q\right)$ peaks at values $q<1$ even at the lowest $T$, thus accounting for a non-vanishing residual entropy $s_{0}$.
+In our simplified model, we always detect a single peak in $P\left(q\right)$, signaling a unique ground state up to symmetry-allowed operations \citep{thiem15a,thiem15b}.

-We can further characterize the ordered state via the distribution of local, or mean, fields $h_{i}=\sum_{j}J_{ij}S_{j}$, which corresponds to the density of states of Eq. \eqref{eq:ising}.
-The histograms $P\left(h_{i}\right)$ in Figs. \ref{fig:orderz3}(c) and (d) display many peaks, indicating an intricate local field distribution due to the combination of quasiperiodicity and frustration.
+Alternatively, we investigate the ordered state via the distribution of local, or mean, fields $h_{i}=\sum_{j}J_{ij}S_{j}$, which corresponds to the density of states of Eq. \eqref{eq:ising}.
+The histograms $P\left(h_{i}\right)$ in Figs. \ref{fig:orderz3}(c) and (d) display many peaks, indicating an intricate local field distribution due to the combination of quasiperiodicity and a complex ordered state, Fig. ~\ref{fig:orderz3}(a).
 Importantly, even for $T<T_{N}$, we observe $P\left(h_{i}\to0\right)\neq0$, corroborating the presence of fluctuating spins inside the ordered phase.